nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### 3.3.4.
 Finding a Deck : `findDecks`

+If you want to find a specific deck among the many decks you have created, use this command to filter the decks based on their deck names!

+Format: `findDecks KEYWORD...`
+- You can include multiple KEYWORDS - as long as a deck's name contains at least one keyword, the deck will be found.
+- At least one KEYWORD must be given.
+- This command does not support partial words, e.g., `findDecks program` will not return the same list of decks as `findDecks programming`, despite "program" being a partial word of "programming".
+- Keywords are case-insensitive. `findDecks programming` and `findDecks PROGRAMMING` will return the same filtered decks.

+Example:
+- `findDecks CS2103T software` filters decks whose names match keywords "CS2103T" and "software".

 ### 3.3.5.
 Showing all Decks : `showDecks`

+After you filtered the decks using `findDecks`, you can see all the existing decks again using this command.

+Format: `showDecks`

 ### 3.3.6.
 Selecting a Deck : `selectDeck`